futurehomeno/fimp-api/device_services/generic/meter.md

 | `dc_i_min`          | A    | Minimum DC current            |
 | `dc_i_max`          | A    | Maximum DC current            |

-> Every time it is being sent, the extended report must contain all supported extended values, as all previously stored data will be overwritten.
-If it is not possible to
-> send all supported values at the same time, an arbitrary set of available values must be selected and reported consistently.

 ## Examples

 * Example of an energy import report: